Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 Nevada Stats and Trends

-- Nevada has played eight games, with six wins against the spread.

-- So far this season, the Wolf Pack have been installed as favorites by a 10-point margin or more four times and are 3-1 ATS in those contests.
+- The Wolf Pack have an ATS record of 3-1 in their four games when favored by 10.5 points or more so far this season.

-- Nevada's games this year have hit the over on six of eight set point totals (75%).
+- Nevada's games this year have hit the over six times in eight opportunities (75%).

-- Nevada is 6-1 against the spread and 6-1 overall when the team amasses over 354.7 yards.
+- Nevada is 6-1 against the spread and 6-1 overall when the team amasses more than 354.7 yards.

 - The Wolf Pack have six giveaways this season, while the Spartans have seven takeaways .